The course aims include to:

 The course provides clinical placement at various ACT community agencies in the ACT for between 10-12 students each semester.

 Attendance requirements include an orientation workshop, onsite participation at the agency one day a week, participation in weekly tutorials (reviewing relevant substantive areas of law and legal and social justice issues) and marked assessment pieces.

 Upon successful completion, students will have the knowledge and skills to:

-- Apply a reflective and ethical approach in combination with a broad theoretical and professional knowledge, in performing paralegal tasks.
+- Develop and apply a reflective and ethical approach in assisting individual clients and performing paralegal tasks

-- Plan and execute a written research project, with some independence.
+- Plan and execute a written research project autonomously and/or collaboratively.

 Enrolment is limited with selection based on a competitive process.
 Application information can be located on the ANU College of Law Website.

 - The proposed means of assessment for this course will provide students with at least two pieces of assessment, including one piece during the semester.
 This course is a JD capstone course and will include a research project in a professional practice context.
 More information about the means of assessment, including the relationship between the assessment and the learning outcomes of the course, will be available in the Class Summary and on the course WATTLE page. (null) [LO null]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.